Chop Chop Tree logo

 7AM - 11PM

-• Silver maples with aggressive surface roots damaging driveways and sewer lines near tree trimming company in New Cumberland
+• Silver maples with spreading surface roots that can damage driveways and sewer lines near tree trimming company in New Cumberland

-• Storm-weakened branches hanging over homes in neighborhoods with mature tree canopies around tree trimming in Enola
+• Wind-stressed limbs hanging over homes in established neighborhoods around tree trimming in Enola

-• Ash trees declining from emerald ash borer damage requiring careful assessment and removal
+• Ash trees affected by emerald ash borer and needing close inspection or removal

-• Norway maples and Bradford pears with weak branch unions prone to splitting during ice storms
+• Norway maples and Bradford pears with weak branch connections that can fail during ice storms

-• Compacted soils around construction sites limiting root growth and tree stability
+• Compacted soil around new construction that makes root growth and tree stability more difficult

 Chop Chop Tree logo

-Chop Chop Tree's network of local specialists provides the reliable, safety-focused service Harrisburg properties need.
-These professionals understand local permit requirements, work around utility lines with precision, and complete every job with thorough cleanup.
-Your trees get the care they need, and your property stays protected.
+Chop Chop Tree connects you with local professionals who provide dependable, safety-focused service for Harrisburg properties.
+They understand local permit needs, work carefully around utility lines, and leave the site clean when the job is done.
+Your trees receive the attention they need, and your property stays protected.

-Don't wait for a tree emergency to force your hand.
-Reach out to Chop Chop Tree's trusted local network for an honest evaluation of your property's trees.
-Call (717) 208-8188 today to schedule your free consultation and get a clear quote on the services you need.
+Don’t wait until a damaged tree becomes an emergency.
+Contact Chop Chop Tree’s trusted local network for a straightforward evaluation of your trees.
+Call (717) 208-8188 today to schedule your free consultation and get a clear estimate for the work you need.

-Common Tree Removal Needs in the Harrisburg Area
+Most Requested Tree Services in the Harrisburg Area

 Tree Removal